julio-cfa/julio-cfa.github.io/_writeups/devvortex.md

 10.10.11.242	devvortex.htb dev.devvortex.htb
 ```

-<p>After accessing the new subdomain, we don't get a lot of information nor a lot of features to interact with.
-We see the following email address in the footer and take note: "contact@devvortex.htb".</p>
+After accessing the new subdomain, we don't get a lot of information nor a lot of features to interact with.
+We see the following email address in the footer and take note: "contact@devvortex.htb".

-<p>By trying to access "/index.php" we are redirected to the home page, which indicates that the server is running a PHP application.
-Also, it seems like the website is running on Joomla, which can be verified by accessing its "robots.txt" file:</p>
+By trying to access "/index.php" we are redirected to the home page, which indicates that the server is running a PHP application.
+Also, it seems like the website is running on Joomla, which can be verified by accessing its "robots.txt" file:

 ```bash
 curl http://dev.devvortex.htb/robots.txt